RossWhitehead/AWS-notes/IAM.md

 * Not all AWS services support resource based policies.
 Typically used for S3, SQS, VPC endpoints, and KMS keys.
 * Can be used for cross-account access.

-### Cross-account Access
-* For requests made from one account to another, the requester in Account A must have:
-    * an identity-based policy that allows them to make a request to the resource in Account B.
-    * Also, the resource-based policy in Account B must allow the requester in Account A to access the resource.

 ## AWS IAM Access Analyzer
 * AWS IAM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an external entity.